By Ashrita Saran, Evidence Synthesis Specialist, Campbell Collaboration

-In principle, children in India are protected by using preventive strategies such as laws on ‘child labour’ and ‘education for all’ and ‘incentives’ for free education.
-But in the course of my research while travelling throughout Uttar Pradesh, Chhattisgarh and Bihar I have seen the reality of the plight of vulnerable children deprived of their childhood.
-In village after village and town after town, I saw that children who worked in coalmines, machinery shops, and crop fields, often engaged in youth gangs and dropped out of school.
+In principle, children in India are protected by preventive strategies such as laws on ‘child labour’ and ‘education for all’ and ‘incentives’ for free education.
+But in the course of my research while travelling throughout Uttar Pradesh, Chhattisgarh and Bihar, I have seen the reality of the plight of vulnerable children deprived of their childhood.
+In village after village and town after town, I saw that children who worked in coal mines, machinery shops, and crop fields, often engaged in youth gangs and dropped out of school.
 Some children are abducted and forced to work.
-How many young people with naïve minds end up as victims of the brutal reality of child labor?
+How many young people with naïve minds end up as victims of the brutal reality of child labour?

 What we need is a better understanding of the nature, extent and causes of violation of child rights.
 To be able to develop effective strategies for prevention, there has to be an increased emphasis for generating sound evidence globally.
 But having evidence is not sufficient in itself; it is equally important to know the quality and its relevance to the context where it is used.

-One of the Campbell reviews that aimed to identify the effectiveness of reading and literacy learning programs in developing countries showed that these interventions have a positive effect in some settings and none in others.
-It also highlighted the importance of replicating studies, in order to determine which children will benefit from these interventions in different settings.
-The review highlighted an important fact that when policymakers and practitioners select programming, they need to know what will be effective in their particular context, for the population they wish to serve.
+One of the Campbell reviews that aimed to identify the effectiveness of reading and literacy learning programmes in developing countries showed that these interventions have a positive effect in some settings and none in others.
+It also highlighted the importance of replicating studies, to determine which children will benefit from these interventions in different settings.
+The review highlighted an important fact: that when policymakers and practitioners select programming, they need to know what will be effective in their particular context, for the population they wish to serve.

-We responded to the need for improving the production and use of rigorous evidence for child protection by creating the ‘Campbell-UNICEF Mega Map’.
-The mega map highlights 16 pre-existing Evidence and Gap Maps (EGM) and 302 systematic reviews on the effectiveness of interventions to improve child welfare in low to middle-income countries.
+We responded to the need for improving the production and use of rigorous evidence for child protection by creating the ‘Campbell-UNICEF mega-map’.
+The mega map highlights 16 evidence and gap maps (EGMs) and 302 systematic reviews on the effectiveness of interventions to improve child welfare in low to middle-income countries.
 The evidence is structured by intervention categories, such as child protection services and child rights, and by outcome domains, such as child abuse and child marriage.

-Since this map was only limited to systematic reviews, non-included impact evaluations may be available for these topics.
-In addition, the next phase of the mega map is ongoing and it is likely to identify further evidence in some of these areas, including grey literature by public policy organizations, think tanks, university-based research institutions, and professional organizations.
+Since this map was only limited to systematic reviews, there may be impact evaluations on these topics.
+In addition, the next phase of the mega-map is ongoing, and it is likely to identify further evidence in some of these areas, including grey literature by public policy organisations, think tanks, university-based research institutions, and professional organisations.